 - 1. Flow is everything.
-Make sure to visualize and setup your location so that the flow in and out of the polling location is seamless.
-(Clerk's Office will probably have this laid or mapped out so that all you must do is execute.) - a.
+Make sure to visualize and setup your location so that the flow in and out of the polling location is seamless (the Clerk's Office will probably have this laid or mapped out so that all you must do is execute). - a.
 The Voter enters and proceeds to a check-in line. - b.
 Gets to a check-in desk, - c.
 Is identified and checks-in, - d.
 Is given their specific ballot or some slip that identifies their proper ballot, - e.
-Moves to a Voting Booth or to an area where they receive their proper ballot based on the slip, they were given at the check-in area (after which they go to a voting booth), - f.
+Moves to a voting booth or to an area where they receive their proper ballot based on the slip, they were given at the check-in area (after which they go to a voting booth), - f.
 Fills in their ballot, - g.
 Then proceeds to the line to cast their ballot in the scanner, - h.
 They scan their ballot and get their "I Voted" sticker - i.
-Finally leaves the polling location. - If you are working in a Voting Center where anyone can cast a ballot in one location, you should consider having a customer service table where anyone who has an issue, needs assistance, or will be using an ADA machine can go so that the constant flow of voters can move rather quickly.
+Voter leaves the polling location. - 2.
+If you are working in a Voting Center where anyone can cast a ballot in one location, you should consider having a customer service table where anyone who has an issue, needs assistance, or will be using an ADA machine, can go so that the constant flow of voters can move rather quickly.

-Election Sheriff(s) in the Morning should:
+Election Sheriff(s) Do This to Start the Morning:

 - 1. Be the official timekeeper at the polling location.
-The Sherriff should at the beginning of the day decide to make their cellphone, watch, or other timepiece the official clock for the polling location.
+The Sheriff should, at the beginning of the day, decide to make their cellphone, watch, or other timepiece the official clock for the polling location.
 At 6:00AM, the polls should open according to this official clock. - 2.
-Locate all election materials that should be displayed at the polling location and place them where the public can easily view them.
-(SEE LIST ON PAGE 26) - 3.
-Check outside of the polling entrance to make sure that no signs or other campaign materials are within 100 ft of the entrance to said polling location.
-If there are signs within the 100 ft barrier, contact law enforcement and have them removed. - 4.
+Locate all election materials that should be displayed at the polling location and place them where the public can easily view them (SEE LIST ON PAGE 26). - 3.
+Check outside of the polling entrance to make sure that no signs or other campaign materials are within 100 feet of the entrance to the polling location.
+If there are signs within the 100 feet barrier, contact law enforcement and have them removed. - 4.
 Setup any ADA ramps, door handles, or parking signs.
 Make sure that the pathways through the polling location are clear. - 5.
-Make sure that US Flag is positioned at the entrance of the Polling Location. - 6.
-Assist other Officers with setting up the Polling Location; verify and sign the zero tapes from voting machines.
+Make sure that United States Flag is positioned at the entrance of the polling location. - 6.
+Assist other Officers with setting up the polling location; verify and sign the zero tapes from voting machines.
 In addition, help Judges setup and organize any preprinted ballots. - 7.
 Locate the "I Voted Stickers" to be passed out to voters after they have scanned their ballots after the polls open.